sachin16495/Text_Summerization/Extractive Text Summerization/README.md

 ```

 ## Text Rank Model
 Text Rank Model is a ranking algorithms based on graph which give a way of deciding the important context in a text.
-Graph based ranking algorithm used voting for deciding weight of a text.
-The linkage of vertex to another one,is basically generating a vote a that particular vertex.Higher the number of votes that are cast for a vertex, the higher the importance
+Graph based ranking algorithm used voting for deciding weight of a text on the basis of linkage of that vertex to another one.Higher the number of votes that are cast for a vertex, the higher the importance
 of the vertex.
 Moreover, the importance of the vertex casting the vote determines how important the vote itself is, and this information is also taken into account by the ranking model.
 Hence, the score associated with a vertex is determined based on the votes that are cast for it, and the score of the vertices casting these votes.

 For Text summarization ,our goal is to rank entire sentence and therefore vertex is added to the graph of each sentence in the text.The content overlap is use to derive the relation of the sentences.Which find out the intersection of word in a sentence.Such a relation between two sentences can be seen as a process of “recommendation”: a sentence that addresses certain concepts in a text, gives the reader a recommendation refer to other sentences in the text that address the same concepts, and therefore a link can be drawn between any two such sentences that share common content.The overlap of two sentences can be determined simply as the number of common tokens between the lexical representations of the two sentences, or it can be run through syntactic filters, which only count words of a certain syntactic category, e.g. all open class words, nouns and verbs,